GatorDontPlay/Polaris/PDR_STATE_MACHINE_IMPLEMENTATION.md

 ## Overview

-This implementation adds a comprehensive state machine to the PDR system with Australian Financial Year support, role-based permissions, and a notification system.
-The implementation follows the exact requirements from the prompt and maintains compatibility with existing dashboards.
+This implementation adds a comprehensive state machine to the PDR system with Australian Financial Year support, role-based permissions, and a notification system. **Note: The current codebase operates primarily in demo mode using localStorage for data persistence and simplified status handling.**

 ## ✅ Completed Implementation